How to Improve fertility with Endometriosis?

 - Minimal (Stage 1) - This is the first stage wherein there are very few small wounds or lesions.
 It may be found on the organs or the tissue lining of the pelvis or abdomen.
 It may have little to no scar tissue.

-- Mild (Stage 2) – Along with some scar tissues, the wounds can be more and deeper into the tissue lining.
+- Mild (Stage 2) – Along with some scar tissue, the wounds can be more and deeper into the tissue lining.

-- Moderate (Stage 3) – Adhesions can be found which can be defined as thick bands of scar tissues.
-The wounds may be much more in number and be deep.
+- Moderate (Stage 3) – Adhesions can be found, which can be defined as thick bands of scar tissue.
+The wounds may be many more in number and deeper.
 Small cysts on either or both ovaries can be found.

 Endometriosis and Infertility